 I don’t buy into “tidy room, tidy mind” as often when we are having the best times of our lives our homes may be a little neglected as we prioritise living.
 This kind of disorganisation is only temporary and easily rectified.
 However, it seems almost guaranteed that when we are feeling overwhelmed and stressed, dashing from one meeting to another to another, our houses get disorganised and chaotic.
 Sometimes it can be hard to know where to start with getting them back on track between our other commitments.

-I understand it’s easy for our homes and minds to become cluttered and to reach a point of not knowing what might help.
+It’s easy for our homes and minds to become cluttered.
+We can quickly reach a point of not knowing what might help.
 I’ve been there too.
-Our homes should feel comfortable and be a place that we love to come back to after a long day.
+Our homes need to feel comfortable and be a place we love to come back to after a long day.
 We shouldn’t need to spend hours every evening or weekend tidying and sorting.

-My speciality is mental health, in particular working with people who struggle to regulate or cope with their emotions.
-People might try to manage their emotions in unhelpful ways.
-These could include impulsively buying to soothe difficult feelings or struggling to part with items due to the emotions those belongings brings up.
-I have worked in the NHS for 7 years as a Nurse and Intensively Trained Dialectical Behavioural Therapist.
-There is a little more information about Dialectical Behavioural Therapy (DBT) on the Group Information Page.
-Alongside the decluttering, I offer some focused work around developing coping strategies and improving our wellbeing using a DBT-informed approach.
+I have worked in the NHS for several years as a Nurse and Intensively Trained Dialectical Behavioural Therapist.
+My speciality is working with people who struggle to regulate or cope with their emotions, thoughts, and relationships.
+People sometimes try to manage their emotions in unhelpful ways.
+These could include impulsively buying to soothe difficult feelings or struggling to part with items due to the emotions those belongings brings up or avoiding doing tasks all together.
+Alongside the decluttering, I offer some focused 1-1 and group work around developing coping strategies and improving our wellbeing using a DBT-informed approach.

 I value and enjoy organisation and get satisfaction from putting a system in place and troubleshooting it to work out where it could be even better.
-Part of our work will be looking at ways of making and keeping everything as simple as possible and looking at where the barriers might be.
+Part of our work will be looking at ways of keeping everything as simple as possible.

 I realised recently I talk and post a lot about mental health here and on my social media pages.
 It has been my work and passion for many years and I hope that shows.
 However, I don’t want to do decluttering and this aspect of my work a disservice so I thought a brief update ...
 Read more